vinayakac/JS-Assments/CoreJavaScript/Lexical-Structure/Identifiers/identifier.md

-Identifiers and Reserved Words
+# Identifiers and Reserved Words

--An identifier is simply a name.
+- An identifier is simply a name.
 In JavaScript, identifiers are used to name variables and functions and to provide labels for certain loops in JavaScript code.

--A JavaScript identifier must begin with a letter, an underscore (_), or a dollar sign ($).
+- A JavaScript identifier must begin with a letter, an underscore (_), or a dollar sign ($).
 Example:
 * i
 * my_variable_name